-Sialadenitis is an inflammation of a salivary gland.
-Salivary glands are the glands that make saliva, which helps with swallowing and digestion and protects your teeth from bacteria.
-There are three main salivary glands:
+“Sialadenitis” is the medical term for inflammation of one or more of your salivary glands.
+Salivary glands are the glands that make your saliva (spit).
+Saliva helps you swallow, digest food and protects your teeth from harmful bacteria.
+There are three major salivary glands:

-Sialadenitis mostly affects the parotid and submandibular glands.
+Sialadenitis mostly affects your parotid and submandibular glands.

-It can be an acute (sudden), chronic (long term), or recurrent condition.
-It is a rare condition.
+It can be an acute (sudden), chronic (long-term), or recurrent (returning) condition.
+Sialadenitis is rare.

 Symptoms of sialadenitis include:

 If you notice any of these symptoms, see a healthcare provider right away.

 It depends on the cause.
 If sialadenitis is the result of an infection, then you can spread the infection to others through sneezing, coughing or coming into contact with infected saliva.

 If a salivary gland stone caused sialadenitis, then there’s no risk of passing the condition on to someone else.